Steve Bannon Bragged On Dutch Television Weeks Ago That He Had Hunter Biden’s Hard Drive

 Steve Bannon appeared to offer a preview of the recent attacks on Hunter Biden, saying weeks ago during an appearance on Dutch television that he had the hard drive of the former vice president’s son.

-Biden has become a subject of attack from Donald Trump and many of the president’s allies following a controversial report from the New York Post that alleged to have found incriminating information on his laptop.
+Biden has become a subject of attacks from Donald Trump and many of the president’s allies following a controversial report from The New York Post that alleged to have found incriminating information on his laptop.

 The story claimed that a computer connected to the 50-year-old was left abandoned at a repair shop, whose owner found emails indicating that Biden used his father’s position in Barack Obama’s administration to advance his own business interest in Ukraine.
 The report also claimed that the laptop contained pictures of Biden with what appeared to be crack cocaine and a video of him in a sex act.

 A newly emerged video showed that the attack on Biden may have been at least weeks in planning.
-As The Daily Beast noted, Bannon spoke about it in an appearance on the Dutch news program Nieuwsuur.
+As The Daily Beast noted, Bannon spoke about it in an appearance on the Dutch news program, Nieuwsuur.

 “We have the hard drive.
 I have the hard drive of Hunter Biden,” said the former top Trump strategist.
 When asked what was on it, Bannon told the television host, “You’ll see, standby.”